Bachelor of Arts

 What can you do with a bachelor's in Anthropology?

-The job outlook for our BA in Anthropology graduates is strong, with growing demand in public health, international business, and cultural resource management.
+Anthropology graduates are in demand with a growing market in public health, international business, and cultural resource management.
 Our anthropology courses prepare you for diverse careers in these sectors, as well as for advanced study at the graduate level.

 Scholarships for Anthropology Majors